-Kill the Generational Label
+‘Gen Z’ Only Exists in Your Head

-Terms like Millennial and Gen Z are just figments of our collective imagination.
+The dividing lines between generations are a figment of our collective imagination.

 You know there’s drama in research circles—or at least what qualifies as drama in research circles—when someone writes an open letter.